Weingartner/ReactiveCompositeCollections/README.md

 # ReactiveCompositeCollections
-A .Net library for composing reactive collections.
+A .Net library for composing reactive collections providing monadic types to support LINQ.

 ## Motivation
 We often have heirachical components that maintain collections of things.
 Imagine a collection of 3D objects that